-In developing a proper set of franchise agreements, each of the elements of the franchise need to be evaluated and decisions made.
+In developing a proper set of franchise agreements, each of the elements of the franchise need to be evaluated.
 Prior to having the lawyers begin to draft the agreements, it is essential for the franchisor to first develop its business plan and decide on all of these important issues.
 For most franchisors, it is important that, in addition to working with qualified franchise lawyers, they first work with experienced and qualified franchise consultants to craft their franchise offering.